Websail-NU/seqmodel/README.md

 - [x] BatchIterator will not have a configuration for data files or lists anymore, initialize()
   function should take argument for such thing
 - [x] We should have an Environment class to wrap BatchIterator in RL.
-- [ ] The environment interface on sequence iterator does not make much sense
-- [ ] Perhaps, an agent should take raw data and use BatchIterator to generate batch